Scalable and Approximation-free Symbolic Control for Unknown Euler-Lagrange Systems: Virtual Confinement Zone

 \section{Virtual Confinement Zone}

 We introduce the notion of a Virtual Confinement Zone (VCZ) as a geometric ball that constrains the evolution of the system configuration within a prescribed region of the configuration space.
 Consider the EL system $\mathcal{S}$ in \eqref{eqn:sysdyn}, with $x(t) \in X \subset \R^n$.
 A VCZ is defined as an $n$-dimensional closed ball $\B(\xi(t), \lambda) \subset X$, centered at $\xi(t) \in X$ with radius $\lambda \in \R^+$.
-Intuitively, the VCZ can be seen as a moving “safe zone” that encapsulates all admissible trajectories of the system, with its radius $\lambda$ capturing robustness to uncertainties.

-The temporal evolution of the VCZ is determined by the dynamics of its center $\xi(t)$.
+Intuitively, the VCZ can be seen as a moving “safe zone” that encapsulates all admissible trajectories of the system, with its radius $\lambda$ capturing robustness to uncertainties.\\ The temporal evolution of the VCZ is determined by the dynamics of its center $\xi(t)$.
 We model these dynamics as a first-order control-affine system:

 where $u(t)$ denotes the virtual input that governs the trajectory of the VCZ center.
 The input set $U$ is taken to be an axis-aligned hyperrectangle with componentwise bounds, $\overline{u} = \Big[ \overline{u}_1,\ldots, \overline{u}_n \Big]^\top \in \mathbb{R}^n$, such that